 Cutting-Edge Color Picks from Industry Leaders

-A new year is the perfect opportunity to update your home’s interiors, and paint is one of the most cost-effective ways to make a big impact.
+There's no time like the present to update your home’s interiors, and paint is one of the most cost-effective ways to make a big impact.
 From furniture to accent walls to whole rooms, you can bring a new look to what you already have.
-If you like to keep your surroundings fresh and on-trend, click through to find out the top colors of 2015 chosen by industry leaders, and get ideas for how to incorporate them into your own home.
+If you like to keep your surroundings fresh and on-trend, click through to find out the best colors and get ideas for how to incorporate them into your own home.

 Pantone, the design industry’s color authority, has chosen Marsala, a reddish-brown tone named after an Italian wine, for its Color of the Year.
 According to Pantone, it emanates a sophisticated, natural earthiness and embodies the satisfying richness of a fulfilling meal.
 This complex and full-bodied hue is a natural fit for the kitchen and dining room and looks particularly rich when applied to a textured surface, making it an excellent choice for rugs, upholstered furniture and window treatments.
 When given a sheen, it conveys luxury and glamour.
 Pantone predicts that Marsala will be especially prominent in striping and floral patterns found in printed placemats, dinnerware, bedding and throws.